brigand/react-mixin/README.md

 }
 ```

 Also propTypes and defaultProps are now static properties.
 You never actually pass the class to react-mixin, so you'll have to handle that on your own.
+It will merge the getInitialState and getDefaultProps functions, of course, but you're
+responsible for calling them.

 ```js
 Object.assign(MyClass.propTypes, MixinA.propTypes, MixinB.propTypes);